 There are also hundreds of romance tropes.
 These are familiar story premises or plot points.
 Romance fans have their favorite tropes and tropes that they hate.

-Here are a few popular romance tropes that never seem to get old.
+Here are a few popular romance writing prompts that never seem to get old.
 Can you see any of these as your next story idea?

 Enemies to Lovers

 - A fire marshal falls in love with a serial arsonist.

 - A tattoo artist and a florist in the same shopping center both want to expand into the space next to them.
 They hate each other as they compete for the lease until they fall in love.

 - Two platonic college friends marry to avoid one of them being deported.